 It’s only a ten-minute boat crossing to reach Skomer.

-2021 – Due to Covid restrictions, you now have to book in advance.
+2022 – The new arrangements introduced due to Covid have been continued.
+You now have to book in advance online. (no more waiting at Martin’s Haven at dawn in peak season).
 Details are here.
 If you don’t have a ticket, you are unlikely to get on the boat.

 Parking is still at Martin’s Haven National Trust car park, so you need either a National Trust membership card, or some cash.